opentelekomcloud-docs/cloud-create/umn/source/index.rst

 Cloud Create is based on two opensource projects Application Lifecycle Enablement for Cloud (Alien4cloud) and Ystia Orchestrator (Yorc).
 At Open Telekom Cloud, we further integrate it with OpenStack and Google Cloud, provide an easy-to-use UI, added features (e.g., secrets management, deployment update, the :ref:`openshift`, etc.), and enforce the strictest Privacy and Security Assessment (PSA) process of Deutsche Telekom.

-All premade templates and service components are opensource and available on `our Github <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs>`_.
+All premade templates and service catalogs are `opensource and available on Github <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs>`_ for transparency and contributions.

 3.4.
 Which Terraform version do you use
 ---------------------------------------

-We use Terraform 1.5.4 under the Mozilla Public License v2.0 (MPL 2.0).
+We use Terraform 1.5.7 under the Mozilla Public License v2.0 (MPL 2.0).

 3.5.
 Which Ansible version do you support
 -----------------------------------------